Control your lights with your voice. Activate the vacuum using your phone! Discover all the essentials, from Wi-Fi advice to security tips.

 What internet speed do I need for a smart home?

-Your smart home is set up with a few devices like smart bulbs, plugs, a thermostat, and streaming devices like a smart TV.
+A few devices such as smart bulbs, plugs, a thermostat and a smart TV.

 Get faster internet